 Using secure SMTP connections

-Secure mail submission usually takes place using a TLS encrypted connection to port 587 of a server that submits the mail onwards.
+Secure mail submission usually takes place using a TLS-encrypted connection to port 587 of a server that submits the mail onwards.
 Both the client and server need to support it for a secure connection to be established.
-Most of the popular modern email clients support TLS, so the burden of enabling secure email delivery falls on the mail server management.
+Most of the popular modern email clients support TLS, so the burden of enabling secure email delivery falls on mail server management.

 It’s important to configure SMTP clients to require TLS for outgoing connections because the initial handshake takes place in plain text.
 A man-in-the-middle attack could otherwise make it appear that TLS is unavailable.
 This type of attack can be blocked by explicitly requiring TLS.